 In the late 1980s I (Timothy) read an anthology on enlightenment (no names here) which had an appendix wondering "who are the great enlightened women?"
 Very few names were given, just a dozen or less, by the editor of that book, and it was immediately obvious to me that our major religious traditions had hosted at least a thousand women acclaimed as saints, sages, adepts, incarnations, bodhisattvas, prophetesses, wise teachers, healers, et al.

-So that all these women's names and deeds and teachings not be lost to "history" (which, unfortunately, is never "her-story"), I began to draft a "narrative encyclopedia" tentatively entitled Women of Spirit: A Sourcebook of Saints, Teachers, Goddesses and Sisterhoods East and West.
-Within 2 years of work, the manuscript soon amounted to the equivalent of a 900 page book, including a long (approx. 400 pages) Part 2 section consisting of these women's rich spiritual teachings.
-And I realized two things: a) I needed another year or more to finish the project; and b) this book was mainly going to be a "special interest" title probably more suitable for the reference sections of libraries, and as a textbook for certain college/university classes on women in religion, and maybe for a very limited number of avid readers of such weighty reference books.
+So that all these women's names and deeds and teachings not be lost to "history" (which, unfortunately, is never "her-story"), I began to draft a narrative encyclopedia tentatively entitled Women of Spirit: Saints, Teachers, Healers, Sisterhoods and Goddesses of East and West.
+Within 2 years of work, the manuscript soon amounted to the equivalent of an 800 page book, not including a long (approx. 400 pages) and growing Part 2 section consisting of these women's rich spiritual teachings.
+And I realized two things: a) I needed another year or more to finish the project (especially the teachings section); and b) this book was mainly going to be a "special interest" title probably more suitable for the reference sections of libraries, and as a textbook for certain college/university classes on women in religion, and maybe for a very limited number of avid readers of such weighty reference books.
+(NOTE: the text of Women of Spirit is finally, in late October 2017, being uploaded to this website.
+Click HERE to start.)

 And so I switched tracks: I selected nine of the women of the modern era, expanded their biographies, and brought in more extensive teachings and aphorisms from these great women, and within one year had the manuscript for Women of Power & Grace.

 Back around that time (1993-4), I heard a fascinating talk by Dan Poynter, the nation's chief mentor on self-publishing, on how to bypass the increasingly harried and hapless major publishers and produce a book oneself.
 So I was inspired to keep complete creative control over WPG by self-publishing it, a major undertaking, but an eye-opener on how the publishing industry really operates.
 (Writers do well to learn some of the pressures and expenses faced by this not-very-profitable industry.
-Whereas the average book will only net $1-$2 for its author per copy sold, the publisher gets very little extra, maybe $1.50 to $2.50.)
+Whereas the average book will only net $1-$2 for its author per copy sold, the publisher gets very little extra, maybe $1.50 to $2.50.
+The remainder of the book price goes to production costs, with paper, marketing, and shipping being the most expensive items.)

 From the outset, Women of Power & Grace and the Wake Up Press attracted the interest of Atrium, the largest distributor of spiritual books in the USA and fourth largest book-distributor overall, and was put into the stores throughout the U.S. and Canada.
 Unfortunately, our distributor Atrium went bankrupt that very first Christmas season and, in the ensuing chaos, the book's chances of major sales were dashed (it had to be pulled from all the shelves nationwide and assigned to a new distributor that had its own, even newer titles to promote).